 So now on to the third time I can remember that i was at the peak of my physical fitness...
 NOW!!!!
 At the age of 54, this is by far the best and healthiest Iíve ever felt in my entire life.

 If any or all of the first part of my story sounds like you, and you want your story to end like mine, I would strongly recommend giving Keytosis with intermittent fasting a try, they go hand in hand.
 What do you have to loose?
 Look at what you could gain!

 Here are some links to get you started.

 In addition to the hundreds of hours spend researching on the internet, Iíve also read the following books:

 I do not intend on making this a huge Keto/Fasting goto place, I'm just trying to do my part to spread the word.
-Please send me your story if you would like to help motivating someone, I'll expand what I have here to include it.
+If you would like to help motivate someone, please send me your story, I'll expand what I have here to include it.